Frobenius sign separation for abelian varieties: Introduction

 \subsection{Notation and terminology}

 Throughout this article, $k$ is a fixed number field and $g$ and $g'$ are fixed positive integers.
 By a prime of $k$, we refer to a nonzero prime ideal of the ring of integers of $k$.

 For an ordered set $(X,\leq)$ and functions $f,h\colon X\rightarrow \R$ we write $f(x)=O(h(x))$ to indicate that there exist a real number $M>0$ and an element $x_0 \in X$ such that $|f(x)|\leq Mh(x)$ for every $x\geq x_0$.
 We will generally specify the element $x_0$ in the statements of theorems, but we will usually obviate it in their proofs, where it can be inferred from the context.
 We refer to $M$ as the \emph{implied constant} in the $O$-notation.
-Whenever using the $O$-notation in a statement concerning an arbitrary abelian variety $A$ of dimension $g$ defined over $k$, the corresponding implied constant is computable exclusively in terms of $g$ and $k$ (in fact the dependence on~$k$ is just on the absolute discriminant $|\disc_{k/\Q}|$ and the degree $[k:\Q]$).
-For statements concerning a pair of arbitrary abelian varieties $A$ and $A'$ of respective dimensions~$g$ and~$g'$ defined over~$k$, the implied constant in the $O$-notation is computable exclusively in terms of $g$, $g'$, and~$k$.
-(In fact the implied constant and the corresponding $x_0$ are always \emph{effectively} computable; we will not make this explicit here, but see \cite[(5.15)]{CPS18} for the case $g=g'=1$.)
+In the results of this note, the implied constant is an \emph{effectively} computable absolute constant; we will not make this explicit here, but see \cite[(5.15)]{CPS18} for the case $g=g'=1$.